2006 Detroit Lions season

 The Lions started the 2006 season losing their first five games and six of their first seven.
 The Lions would not recover, as they never got over .500 during the season.
 The Lions would only get two wins in their first 15 games, both home wins against the Buffalo Bills and Atlanta Falcons, who both finished with losing records.
 The Lions went 1–6 against teams that finished with a winning record.
-From weeks 10 to 16, the Lions embarked on a 7-game losing streak to sit at 2–13, but in week 17, the Lions conclude their season by stunning the Dallas Cowboys in Dallas 39–31 – a loss that cost the Cowboys the NFC East.
+From weeks 10 to 16, the Lions embarked on a 7-game losing streak to sit at 2–13, but in week 17, the Lions conclude their season by stunning the Dallas Cowboys in Dallas 39–31 – a loss that allowed the Philadelphia Eagles to win the NFC East.
 The lowest point of the season came in their Thanksgiving Day game against the Miami Dolphins.
 During the game, "Fire Millen" signs, which were a part of the "Fire Millen" movement in association with Lions general manager Matt Millen, were seen in the stands for portions of the game.
 All the while, fans chanting “Fire Millen” were heard all over the stadium.
 The Dolphins won the game 27–10.

 Offseason

-On January 19, the Lions hired Rod Marinelli as the team’s new head coach.
+On January 19, the Lions hired Rod Marinelli as the team's new head coach.
 From the Tony Dungy “coaching tree”, Marinelli had previously served as the defensive line coach and assistant coach for the Tampa Bay Buccaneers.
-The new offensive coordinator, Mike Martz was brought in, and the following were selected in the NFL Draft – linebacker Ernie Sims out of Florida State University and safety Daniel Bullocks out of the University of Nebraska.
+The new offensive coordinator, Mike Martz was brought in, and the following were selected in the NFL draft – linebacker Ernie Sims out of Florida State University and safety Daniel Bullocks out of the University of Nebraska.
 The rest of their picks included Wisconsin RB Brian Calhoun, Texas OT Jonathan Scott, West Virginia CB Alton McCann, Southern California Guard Fred Matua, and Tulane LB Anthony Cannon.